Pacifica Spindrift Players Executive Board Bylaws

 4. Vice President: Marketing/Communications

-1. Shall be in charge of the various designers of show programs, and publicity (such as flyers, postcards, ads in the Tribune, etc.).
+1. Shall be in charge of the various designers of show programs, and publicity (such as flyers, postcards, ads, etc.).

-3. Will work with the Vice President: Sales and Vice President: Fundraising to develop larger audiences, sell season tickets, and publicize all PSP events, including all scheduled plays, fundraisers, and special events.
+2. Will work with other members of the Board and the larger community to develop larger audiences, sell season tickets, and publicize all PSP events, including all scheduled plays, fundraisers, and special events.

 5. Vice President: Finance

-1. Shall receive and deposit all funds of the Company in such banks or financial institutions as the Board of Directors may authorize.
+1. Shall receive and deposit all funds of the Theatre in such banks or financial institutions as the Board of Directors may authorize.

-2. Shall be charged with overseeing all financial responsibilities of the Company, including but not limited to, box office proceeds, creating budgets, and preparing and/or providing information for income tax filing and assuring tax returns are submitted yearly or otherwise as required by law.
-In order to fulfill these obligations, the Vice President: Finance shall work with a bookkeeper hired by the Board.
+2. Shall be charged with overseeing all financial responsibilities of the Theatre, including but not limited to, box office proceeds, creating and maintaining budgets, and preparing and/or providing information for income tax filing and assuring tax returns are submitted yearly or otherwise as required by law.
+In order to fulfill these obligations, the Vice President: Finance may work with a bookkeeper hired by the Board.

-3. Along with the president, shall be able to sign all checks and will distribute the funds of the Company as ordered by the Board.
+3. Along with the president, shall be able to sign all checks and will distribute the funds of the Theatre as ordered by the Board.

-4. Shall prepare and provide copies of a monthly written statement of the Company’s financial condition to the Board of Directors at each of the monthly Board meetings.
-The Vice President: Finance will also provide an annual report of the Company’s financial status to the membership at the Annual Meeting.
+4. Shall prepare and provide copies of a monthly written statement of the Theatre’s financial condition to the Board of Directors at each of the monthly Board meetings.
+The Vice President: Finance will also provide an annual report of the Theatre’s financial status to the membership at the Annual Meeting.

 5. Will be required to provide all pertinent financial information to an outside auditor for an annual review each October, which shall be reported back to the Board at the November board meeting.